- 10 days - 9 nights

 During the excursion you will have the opportunity to do some shopping such as carpets, jewelery, leather and other souvenirs.

 Departure from Kusadasi to the island of Patmos, one of the most interesting and famous islands for the Christianity.
-Optional tour of the Monastery of St. John and the Holy Grotto of Apocalypse can be offered.
+Tour of the Monastery of St. John and the Holy Grotto of Apocalypse.

 Departure for Crete.
 Overnight on board (Breakfast, Lunch & Dinner Included)